js044/ccm_docs/content/docs/staff-and-membership.md

 The Writing Editor produces copy for CCM and copyedits staff-generated content.
 The Writing Editor is also responsible for running Language/Cultural & Social (LCS) review.
 They should be eloquent and have strong writing and editing skills.

 **Responsibilities**
 - Conduct the biyearly review process as the head of the LCS review team.
-Give all tallied votes to the Associate Editor for averaging/the final selection process.
+After discussion and voting have ended, they will add all votes to the score tracking spreadsheet.
 - Write the "Editor's Note" for each issue.
 This is typically 300-400 words.
 - Write copy for each issue cycle's theme, which includes a high level summary of the theme and sample prompts for the theme.
 - Copyedit submitted blog pieces for the monthly newsletter.